Subscribe

 Among the three metro areas of the state, unemployment was below the statewide average in Portland-S. Portland and close to the average in Bangor and Lewiston-Auburn.

 (Labor force estimates for substate areas, including unemployment rates, are not seasonally adjusted.
-Because of this, estimates for a certain month should be compared to the same month in other years and should not be compared to other months.)
+Because of this, estimates for a certain month should be compared to the same month in other years and should not be compared to other months in the same or other years.)

 County Employed Unemployed Unemployment Rate